gurza/tomscheers.github.io/_posts/2025-7-29-writing-memory-efficient-structs-post.md

 ```c
 sizeof(struct Monster); // => 88
 ```
 We brought the size of the struct down 4 bytes by just removing a singular boolean?
-Remember since structs are aligned to 4 bytes, any padding is therefore unnecessary if the size of the struct is a multiple of 4.
+Remember: since structs are aligned to 4 bytes, any padding is therefore unnecessary if the size of the struct is a multiple of 4 without the padding.

 ## Types
 Another way to cut down on the overall size of our struct is by using the smallest appropriate size available.
 Take for example the health field.
 The health of a monster is currently represented by a 4 byte signed integer, meaning that the health can range from -2^31 to 2^31-1 (2^31 ~= 2 million).
 We can already see that half of the integers potential is unused because the health of a monster should never be negative, so an unsigned int would fit way better.
 However, this still leaves us with over 4 million possible integer values, which is simply way too much to represent the health of a monster.
 This is where the stdint.h header comes in handy.
 This header defines a lot of useful int types which lets us use integers with a specific number of bits.
 The smallest of these being uint8_t (unsigned 8 bit int).
-An 8 bit int has a range from 0 to 255, which I reckon would be enough for most programs, but just to be sure we will use a uint16_t, which has a much larger range of over 65 thousand.
+An unsigned 8 bit int has a range from 0 to 255, which I reckon would be enough in most cases, but just to be sure we will use a uint16_t, which has a much larger range of over 65 thousand.
 The same can be done for damage_hit and the speed field can easily be represented in a uint8_t.
 The x_position and y_position can unfortunately not get a smaller type nor can a float be unsigned.
 This leaves us with the following struct:
 ```c
 struct Monster {
 	char name[64];